ivanc4515/about-me/README.md

-Ivan Chiu

-ivanc4515@hstat.org

-HSTAT
+Helo, I am Ivan Chiu.
+My scholl email is ivanc4515@hstat.org.
+I go to HSTATand am in the software engeniring program.

-Hi i'm a potato, I like soup
+Hi i'm a potato, I like soup, He loves soup, They love soup, We all love soup, and I am the soup.

-He loves soup

-They love soup

-We all love soup

-I am the soup

 1. Gym
 2. Chem